thedulguun/mandal-ecom-app-api/ai-os/PROJECT_SUMMARY.md

 - Keep captured requests up to date; map new endpoints into the proxy and client SDK.
 - Extend the client SDK first, then wire the proxy and UI; keep changes small and test with the static page.
 - Add env keys as new provider requirements emerge (base URL, credentials, headers).
-- Use generation scripts (`generate-client`, `generate-inferred`) and proxy/test page to validate flows; note multipart uploads still need special handling.
+- Use generation scripts (`generate-client`, `generate-inferred`, `generate-endpoint-contracts`, `generate-validation-report`) and proxy/test page to validate flows; note multipart uploads still need special handling.
+- Follow `docs/website-to-sdk-playbook.md` when repeating this process for new sites/providers.